Skip to content

 Clayton Rifkind

 Clayton Rifkind is the Founder and Senior Editor of AI Risk Today.
-He also advises on content development for esgtoday.com, a leading source of ESG investment news and research for institutional investors and corporate leaders.
-He has 20+ years experience in B2B technology marketing, leading strategy and execution of go-to-market plans across software, enterprise platforms, and mobile applications.
-He also founded two marketing consultancies, advising startups and Fortune 1000 companies, including Autodesk, Intel, and Microsoft.
-Clayton began his career in the San Francisco advertising scene, working with brands such as Hewlett-Packard, Intel, Microsoft, Symantec, and Wells Fargo.
+He also advises on business development for ESG Today, a leading source of ESG investment news and research for institutional investors and corporate leaders.
+He has 20+ years of experience in B2B technology, leading strategy and execution of go-to-market plans across software, enterprise platforms, and mobile applications.
+He founded two consultancies advising startups and Fortune 1000 companies, including Autodesk, Intel, and Microsoft.
+He began his career in the San Francisco advertising scene working with brands such as Hewlett-Packard, Intel, Microsoft, Symantec, and Wells Fargo.
+Clayton launched AI Risk Today in 2025 after two decades of watching enterprises adopt transformative technologies, and seeing how often risk, governance, and compliance considerations lagged behind.
+His reporting draws on primary sources including regulatory filings, court documents, and official announcements, with a focus on what AI developments mean for the executives accountable for managing them.
+Reach him at Reach him at [email protected] or on LinkedIn.

 Essential AI Risk Intelligence